Bruny Island has a weekend experience that may just be the ultimate Tasmanian taster.

 “Needless to say, I loved working outside on the water and I eventually struck a deal with the previous owner.
 I certainly haven’t regretted the change,” he grins from under a straw-brimmed hat.
 I just can’t imagine why…

-Another local producer you can expect to visit is The Bruny Island Cheese Company, who creates eight diet-stalling styles like the devilishly good ‘Saint’ brie.
+Another local producer you can expect to visit is The Bruny Island Cheese Company, which creates eight diet-stalling styles like the devilishly good ‘Saint’ brie.
 One could be forgiven for devouring an entire wheel of this gooey godsend…all hikers need sustenance, right?